chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-fluidized-bed/gas-solid-fluidized-bed.rst

 Both files mentioned below are located in the example's folder (``examples/unresolved-cfd-dem/gas-solid-fluidized-bed``).

+- Parameter file for particle generation and packing: ``packing-particles.prm``
 - Parameter file for CFD-DEM simulation of the gas-solid fluidized bed: ``gas-solid-fluidized-bed.prm``
-- Parameter file for particle generation and packing: ``dem-packing-in-fluidized-bed.prm``

 -----------------------